 Your treatment will be customized to your needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

 Treatment with drugs is the main therapy for Hodgkin lymphoma.
 Combination chemotherapy, a mixture of drugs with different properties, is used often.
 MD Anderson offers the most up-to-date and advanced chemotherapy options.
+For nearly all patients with Hodgkin lymphoma the goal of treatment is cure – to completely wipe out the disease so that it never comes back.

 Radiation therapy uses focused beams of energy to kill cancer cells.
 New radiation therapy techniques and remarkable skill allow MD Anderson doctors to target tumors more precisely, delivering the maximum amount of radiation with the least damage to healthy cells.